Developer Guide

 Implementation

-Data archiving of completed orders is achieved by creating a CompleteOrderCommand
+Data archiving of completed orders is achieved by creating a CompleteOrderCommand with the user input, Example complete 1

 , which will remove the order from the active order list and place it in a completed order list which will be saved as a csv file.

-abstract class will be executed by the LogicManager
+The CompleteCommand class which extends the Command abstract class will be executed by the LogicManager which will

-update the Active Order List and Completed Order List in the Model
+update the Active Order List and Completed Order List in the Model.

-in the completed order list to be collected by the StorageManager
+This is done by placing the completed Order in the completed order list to be collected by the StorageManager in the

 next step.